datacoves/docs/docs/how-tos/datacoves/transform/initial.md

 ![Git Settings Test](../assets/user_settings_git4.png)

-If Datacoves is able to connect to your Git repository, you will see _Tested_ next to the repository.
+If Datacoves is able to connect to your Git repository, you will see _Tested_ next to the repository url.

 ![Git Settings Tested](../assets/user_settings_git5.png)